ciprianturcu/Trench-Coat-Manager/README.md

 - See the shopping basket and the total price of the items.
 - Store data in a text file.
 When the program starts, entities are read from the file.
 Modifications made during program execution are stored in the file.
 Implement this using the `iostream` library.
 Create insertion and extraction operators for your entities and use these when reading/writing to files or the console.

+Within the program the following were done:

 -Use exceptions to signal errors:
     - from the repository;
     - validation errors – validate your entities using Validator classes;
     - create your own exception classes.
     - validate program input.

--Depending on your assignment, store your (adoption list, movie watch list, shopping basket or tutorial watch list) in a file.
+-Store the shopping basket in a file.
 When the application starts, the user should choose the type of file between `CSV` or `HTML`.
 Depending on the type, the application will save the list in the correct format.

    **Indications**\
     The CSV file will contain each entity on one line and the attributes will be separated by comma \